AfshinLab/BLR/README.md

     conda activate blr

-Choose a name for the analysis.
-It will be `output_folder` in this example.
-Create the analysis directory.
+Create the analysis directory using `blr init`.
+Choose a name for the analysis, `output_folder` in this example.
 Specify the library type using the `-l` flag, here we choose `blr`.

     blr init --reads1=path/to/sample.R1.fastq.gz -l blr path/to/output_folder

 Note that BLR expects paired-end reads.
 However, only the path to the R1 file needs to be provided.
 The R2 file will be found automatically.

-To use the other blr commands, make sure you working directory is your newly created analysis folder.
+Move into your newly created analysis folder.

     cd path/to/output_folder